 Artifact then asked some of their fellow brewers to make their own, unique variations of Missing Linck, beers of any style that all use Cincinnati's historic Missing Linck Yeast.
 This produced the first Missing Linck Festival in 2020!
 It was a HUGE success, where hundreds-of-thousands of people crowded together, laughed and all individually agreed that it was the best time that any of them had at an event in their lifetimes.

 OK, that last part didn't happen.
 Instead, there was a global pandemic, blah, blah, blah, and the first Missing Linck Festival had to be cancelled.
-Missing Linck Festival 2021 will occur in a toned-down, socially distanced world, but it will still be the first year when local brewers make a collection of great beers featuring the miraculously undead yeast; and the first year of bigger things to come.
+Missing Linck Festival 2021 occured in a toned-down, socially distanced world, but it was still the first year when local brewers made a collection of great beers featuring the miraculously undead yeast; and the first year of bigger things to come.
+Turns out, the only thing stronger than strains of yeast is the human spirit.
+Each year the Missing Linck phenomenon has grown, and grown, and grown (kinda like a yeast fungus culture, huh) and it doesn’t show any sign of stopping.
+Brewers and beer drinkers have some of the most creative, curious, and unfathomably weird minds around.
+Each year is an evolution of the past, and every festival is unlike anything before.
+Come out and discover yourself!

 In 2017, 7/79 Video Productions followed Bret, Mike and the Artifact team into the F & JA Linck lagering cellars to chronicle an unlikely attempt at harvesting yeast.
 As a result, the journey from a crazy idea to a great pint of beer was captured in this short documentary film.